UPDATED: May 18, 2022

 In addition, co-signing can place the parents’ finances at risk.
 The student may be extremely responsible, but if something goes wrong and the loan goes into default, the lender may try to seize the co-signer’s income or assets, including potentially garnishing wages and seizing assets.

-Can Late Student Loan Payments or Delinquency impact the Co-Signer’s Credit Rating?
+Can Late Payments Impact the Co-Signer’s Credit Rating?

 The co-signer is equally responsible for making sure that the student loan payments are made on time.
 A missed payment or a late payment may also result in late fees, which will increase the total loan cost.
 In addition, late payments may be reported to consumer reporting agencies, which could have an impact on the co-signer’s credit.
 About 28% of respondents to Creditcards.com’s survey of loan co-signers said that they experienced a drop in their credit score because the person they co-signed for either sent in a payment late or did not pay it at all.